HariniB-21/19CS301-Module3/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

-# EX: 3.2 Regex
+# ExNo: 3.2 Regex
-### Aim: For the given list, filter all elements that do not contain - items = ['goal', 'new', 'user', 'sit', 'eat', 'dinner']
+### Aim: To write a python program For the given list, filter all elements that do not contain - items = ['goal', 'new', 'user', 'sit', 'eat', 'dinner']

 ### Algorithm:

 **STEP 1:** Start.